andrewchambers/bupstash/doc/man/bupstash-get.1.md

   allows more complex connections to the repository for less common use cases.

 * BUPSTASH_KEY:
-  Path to a primary key that will be used for decrypting data and metadata.
+  Path to the key that will be used for decrypting data and metadata.

 * BUPSTASH_KEY_COMMAND:
   A command to run that must print the key data, can be used instead of BUPSTASH_KEY